 Blind

-The special effect on this one isn’t great, since a bash will let you see right through it, If on fire your edges will glow and any abilities or aversions you use will make your hands visible and allow an experienced opponent to work out what you’re doing.
+The special effect on this one isn’t great, since a bash will let you see right through it.
+If you are on fire your edges will glow and any abilities or aversions you use will make your hands visible and allow an experienced opponent to work out what you’re doing.
 However, the damage is good even with only one ring boosting it, and huge with 2 rings boosting it.
 You don’t need poison primary on the ring, or EDIR or EDOC to make this one useful.
 It’s not much of a no-ring spell, but it’s a great candidate for a 1-ring spell.
 Fairly cheap to cast; decent candidate for 690 Magicka build.

 Blizzard Armor (BA)